sei-eternity/lab-w5d2-rails-review-guide/README.md

 ## Questions

-Each group should guide us through the Rails documentation for each of these.
+Each group should make a reference or include a link to the Rails documentation for each of these.

 1. What is Active Record?
 2. What is MVC?